 Excessive noise from your engine tailpipe means that your exhaust is probably fully functional, instead it is likely that the problems stems from your engine.

-It may be that your engine is simply built to be loud or there could be an issue with it which requires further investigation.
+It may be that your engine is simply built to be loud or there could be an issue with it that requires further investigation.
 If you are concerned about the amount of engine noise that is coming from your tailpipe then you should get a diagnostics check done at a garage to confirm that there are no serious issues.